 The Denial Bubble a/k/a “My Life Is Fine, Nothing To See Here”

-For example, we might not be troubled by concerns of censorship if we're not being silenced, or we think people who are being silenced are wrong or dangerous.
-Or we might discount mounting evidence that a vaccine has adverse effects on others if we (and everyone we know) have been vaccinated and feel fine.
-When we’re in our Denial Bubble, it’s difficult to summon empathy for people whose experiences don’t match ours.
+For example, we might not be troubled by complaints of censorship if we're not being silenced, ourselves, or if we believe people who are being silenced are wrong or dangerous.
+We might discount mounting evidence that a vaccine has had adverse effects on others if we (and everyone we know) have been vaccinated and feel fine.
+When we’re in our Denial Bubble, it’s difficul to summon empathy for people whose experiences don’t match ours.

 I think this is why I was so clueless about what was happening around me for the first forty years of my life.
 When I was a senior executive at a major media company, making a lot of money and living a carefree life, I was tightly sealed in my Bubble.
 But as the economy slowly began to sour and I found myself working harder to get ahead, my Bubble weakened.
 And when I moved to Montana and “unplugged” from my old life entirely, it finally burst.